 I graduated from Liverpool University with a degree in Geography in 1999, and seeking variety while I decided what I wanted to do long term with my career, I began my management consultancy career at ...

 It's the people that make Berkeley different to other consultancies.

 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 Delivering complex change at scale: A more strategic approach to managing portfolios of change

-Home > unspun > unspun 31 > Delivering complex change at scale: A more strategic approach to managing portfolios of change
+Home > unspun > unspun 31 - Berkeley New York > Delivering complex change at scale: A more strategic approach to managing portfolios of change

 Our clients are increasingly accountable not just for running their organisations but for delivering complex, highly interdependent change.